awsdocs/aws-cli-user-guide/doc_source/install-cliv2-mac.md

    In this example, the `-o` option specifies the file name that the downloaded package is written to\.
 In the previous example, the file is written to `AWSCLIV2.pkg` in the current folder\.

+   In this example the latest version of the CLI is downloaded\.
+A version can be specified by appending it just before the file extension: `https://awscli.amazonaws.com/AWSCLIV2-2.x.y.pkg`

 1. Run the standard macOS `installer` program, specifying the downloaded \.pkg file as the source\.

    ```